-Simply defined, subdivision is the division of any area of land into two or more parcels and includes consolidating or altering boundary lines of two or more lots.
-In the Municipality of West Hants, whether you and your neighbour are merely swapping pieces of property, or if you are designing a residential development creating many lots, you are subdividing and approval of a plan of subdivision is required.
+Subdivision is the division of any area of land into two or more lots and includes joining lots or changing boundary lines.
+Whether you and your neighbour are just swapping pieces of property, or if you are designing a residential development creating many lots, approval of a plan of subdivision is required.

 What is the Subdivision By-law?

-The Municipal Government Actof the Province of Nova Scotia gives municipal units the right to adopt a Subdivision By-law.
-This By-law controls the subdivision of land and protects the taxpayer by ensuring that lots are not created which cannot be used as intended.
-The pdf WH Subdivision By law Consolidated November 26, 2019 (538 KB) and the pdf Windsor Subdivision By-law Consolidated March 13, 2014 (545 KB) regulate the creation of new lots, additions to lots, consolidation of lots, and boundary adjustments.
-Major subdivisions may involve construction of new roads and the installation of municipal services.
-The Subdivision By-law of the Municipality of West Hants is designed to protect the owner and the purchaser of the land by establishing uniform procedures and standards that apply to all subdivision of land.
+The Municipal Government Act gives municipalities the right to adopt a Subdivision By-law.
+This By-law controls the subdivision of land and protects the owner by ensuring that lots which are created can be used as intended.
+The pdf WH Subdivision By law Consolidated November 26, 2019 (538 KB) and the pdf Windsor Subdivision By-law Consolidated March 13, 2014 (545 KB) regulate the creation of new lots, additions to lots, consolidation of lots, boundary adjustments, and the construction of new roads and the installation of municipal services.

-Discuss the requirements for subdivision of land with the Development Officer.
-This is necessary because different areas throughout the Municipality require different lot sizes and frontages depending on their location and zone.
+1. Contact the Development Officer to discuss your project.
+This is necessary because different areas require different lot sizes and frontages depending on their location and zone.

-If municipal water services are not available in your area, you should investigate the potential for obtaining an adequate well water supply on the proposed lot before you subdivide.
-You may wish to talk to neighbours or well drillers.
-Nova Scotia Environment is another possible source of information.
+b) If municipal water services are not available, you should investigate obtaining an adequate well water supply on the proposed lot before you subdivide.
+You may wish to talk to the Nova Scotia Environment, neighbours or local well drillers as possible sources of information.

-Once a complete application has been received, the Development Officer sends a copy of the plan to other departments and agencies such as Nova Scotia Environment, Nova Scotia Transportation and Infrastructure Renewal, Land Registration Office, Public Works, and Provincial Assessment for their review or approval.
+Once a complete application has been received, the Development Officer sends a copy of the plan to other departments and agencies such as Nova Scotia Environment, provincial Department of Public Works, Land Registration Office, municipal Public Works, and Provincial Assessment for their review or approval.

 The Development Officer reviews the application for conformance with the Subdivision and Land Use By-laws and when all required submissions and external approvals are received, the subdivision plan is approved.